 In order to assist faculty in preparing grants, the CNRG maintains this page of descriptions for our services.
 This page describes the services we offer in a format that we have been told is what is most often needed.

-Computer Lab Cluster
+Computer Classroom Cluster

 The IGB computer lab cluster is a part of the Biocluster.
 It consists of 10 Dell Poweredge R620 with 24 Intel Xeon E5-2697 at 2.7-Ghz, 348GB RAM and 10GB Ethernet.
 The intent of the cluster is to teach students how to use their applications in a high performance computing (HPC) environment.
 This would include experience with the Linux operating system, learning how to write scripts for submission of non-interactive jobs, and submission and monitoring of jobs through the SLURM job scheduler.